-Dr. Antonio's research addresses many of the major issues currently facing American higher education.
-First, as admission spots into higher education institutions become more competitive and more acute, he seeks to achieve a better understanding of how college-going cultures are developed and maintained in schools.
-Second, his research investigates the impact that increasing racial and cultural diversity is having on higher education.
+Dr. Antonio's research focuses on equity issues in American higher education.
+As admission spots into higher education institutions become more competitive and more acute, he seeks to achieve a better understanding of how college-going cultures are developed and maintained in schools.
+He is also interested in network approaches to conceptualizing and studying college student development, particularly among racial, ethnic and religious minorities.
 His current projects also include studies of engineering education.

 Assistant Professor of Education; Assistant Director, Stanford Institute for Higher Education Research.

 Gilmartin, S. K., Antonio, A. L., Chen, H. L., Brunhaver, S. R., & Sheppard, S. D. (Forthcoming).
 Career plans of undergraduate engineering students: Characteristics and contexts.
 In: R. Freeman & H. Salzman (eds.), U. S. engineering in the global economy.
-Cambridge, MA: National Bureau of Economic Research.
+Chicago: University of Chicago Press.

 Sheppard, S. D., Antonio, A. L., Brunhaver, S. R., & Gilmartin, S. K. (2014).
 Studying the career pathways of engineers: An illustration with two data sets.
 In: Eds.
 A. Johri & B.M.
 Olds, Cambridge Handbook of Engineering Education Research.
 New York, NY: Cambridge University Press.

 Horng, E.L., Evans, B.J., Antonio, A. L., Foster, J.D., Kalamkarian, H.S., Hurd, N.F., & Bettinger, E.P.
 (2013).
 Lessons learned from a data-driven college access program: The National College Advising Corps.
 New Directions for Youth Development 140, 55-75.